-This guide will probably be most useful if you haven’t launched your site yet.
-But even if your site is already up and running, you’ll find there’s a huge amount of information that will let you take your business to the next level.
+Whether you’re about to create and launch your website, or you’re already up and running, you’ll find there’s a huge amount of information in this guide that will let you take your business to the next level.

 1 – Identify your audience